 Snore Eliminator may have a low price that reels you in, but other than that there is not much going for this mouthpiece.
 You see terms like "hypoallergenic," "nontoxic," and "clinical research" on the site, but how much value do they really hold?

-Below are a few problems with this mandibular advancement device (MAD), you need to consider if you are thinking about trying any of the anti snoring devices.
+Below are a few problems with this mandibular advancement device (MAD), you need to consider if you are thinking about trying any of the top-rated anti-snoring mouthpieces.

 - Dangerous Health Claims - Numerous times on the site, you see mentioned that Snore Eliminator is an effective alternative to CPAP machines.
 No, it's not.
 If you are or should be, using a CPAP machine for sleep apnea then only your sleep specialist can tell you how safe it would be to use this product.
 Not to mention, if you have central sleep apnea instead of obstructive sleep apnea, using anything other than what is prescribed could be extremely dangerous.